elugens/hello-javascript/docs/additional-questions/regular-expressions/patterns-flags.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The method str.replace(regexp, replacement) replaces regexp matches in string str with replacement (all matches if flag g is present; otherwise, only the first one).
+  <div><strong>Interview Response:</strong> The method str.replace(regexp, replacement) replaces regular expression matches in string str with replacement (all matches if flag g is present; otherwise, only the first one).
 The replacement string is the second parameter.
 We can utilize specific character combinations in it to insert match pieces.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />